-Internal Audit staff conduct financial, compliance, electronic data processing, and operational and efficiency audits of the Department of Health.
+Internal Audit is independent of the Department of Health; the Internal Audit director is hired by and reports directly to the State Board of Health.
+Internal Audit staff conduct financial, compliance, electronic data processing, and operational and efficiency audits of the agency.
 Internal Audit staff also evaluate internal controls over accounting systems, administrative systems, electronic data processing systems, and all other major systems to ensure accountability.